oddkiva/sara/doc/sphinx/source/imu/gravity.rst

    R_\text{table} = k (1 + \frac{m_\text{spring}}{m_\text{mass}}) \Delta x \\

-Under a free fall, if we neglect the aerodynamic resistance, there is no reaction force acting upon the spring.
-The spring is in a relaxed state.
-No elongation and no compression, thus :math:`\Delta x = 0`.
-And the accelerometer will measure accelerations close to zero.
+Under a free fall (and neglecting the aerodynamic resistance), we should observe that the spring is in a relaxed state and that that means no elongation and no compression, thus :math:`\Delta x \approx 0`.
+And the accelerometer will measure accelerations close to zero since :math:`\Delta x \approx 0`.

-See the illustrations drawn in the stackoverflow post for complementary information.
+See the illustrations drawn in the StackOverflow post for complementary information.